How a vegan diet can affect your intelligence

 One of the questions that many people are asked is about eliminating animal products from their diet.
 The answer can seem complex, but it’s pretty simple.
 A vegan diet can be safe for you and your family if it’s done right.

-Protozoa, Eimeria and Cryptosporidium, are parasites that cause potentially fatal diseases in fish and shellfish.
-A U.S. Centers for Disease Control and Prevention report indicating that each year 123,200 cases of parasites from animal-based foods occur in the United States, suggesting a lack of consumer awareness about the risk of foodborne infections.
-Most cases are caused by eating undercooked or raw fish or shellfish.
+Protozoa, Eimeria, and Cryptosporidium are parasites that cause potentially fatal diseases in fish and shellfish.
+A U.S. Centers for Disease Control and Prevention report indicates that 123,200 parasites from animal-based foods occur yearly in the United States, suggesting a lack of consumer awareness about the risk of foodborne infections.
+Most patients are caused by eating undercooked or raw fish or shellfish.
 Examples are sushi or sushi-grade fish — and certain raw vegetables, fruits, and nuts, while others are caused by eating unpasteurized milk products.

 A diet for the smart?